- Default Networks

-Here is a guide on how to change the default port 4 used for WAN connection into another port.
+Here is a guide on how to change the default port 4 used for the WAN connection into another port.

 The Network Manager screen (Home -> Network) shows all the existing networks with their IP range, VLAN ID, and the ethernet ports they are using.

 During the initial setup, Firewalla will auto-detect the connection type of your network.
-You can either change it or create a new connection in Network Manager.

 To create a WAN connection, you'd need to assign an ethernet port which connects to your ISP Device (a modem or router), a VLAN ID (if any), and a connection type.

 A WAN connection can be one of 4 types:

 - DHCP: Get the IP Address assigned by the modem/router automatically.